ibaaj/pi-nesy/README.md

 ##  Cleaning Installation

-If you want to revert to a clean installation state, you can run:
+If you want to revert to the initial state, you can run:

 ```bash
 ./cleaning.sh